LAST UPDATED JANUARY 8, 2021

 Health and safety restrictions: For the first four days, travelers must remain in quarantine at their government-approved accommodations.
 After receiving negative results from another Covid-19 test on day 4, travelers are free to leave the grounds of their resorts.

 Reopening date: The island chain began accepting a limited number of approved visitors—not tourists, but homeowners, students, relatives of residents, and those with work permits—on October 1.

 Entry requirements/restrictions: No detailed tourism plan has been released yet.
 Approved visitors must undergo Covid-19 testing and a 14-day quarantine upon arrival.

 For more information: Visit the islands' official Covid-19 FAQ page.

 Reopened July 1—but only for certain beach resorts in the north.
-In mid-October, 13 of the island's 16 provinces reopened for tourism, according to Prime Minister Manuel Marrero.
 The airport in Havana reopened November 8.
+There are daily flights to the island from the U.S. operated by airlines including American, JetBlue, and Southwest.

 Reopened to low-risk countries in July.
 In October, the country reopened borders to travelers from four U.S. states: New York, New Jersey, Connecticut, and Florida.

 Entry requirements/restrictions: Visitors from approved states must have negative results from PCR tests taken no more than 72 hours before travel.
 Upload results to the online entry portal and complete the Digital Immigration Card process.
 You'll also need state-issued idenitification to prove you're a resident of one of the approved states.
 Public health monitoring during your stay on the island will include phone check-ins from government officials.